Price Guide · Updated 2026

 Pro Tip (Self-service): Always check weight limits.
 Most extra-large (18kg) machines can handle a king-size duvet, but may struggle with especially thick winter duvets.
 Ask staff if unsure.

-Launderette vs Home Washing: Cost Comparison
+Launderette vs Home Washing: The Real Value

 How to Save Money at the Launderette